Killaspice/Cybersecurity-Intro-workshop/README.md

 1. clear or ctrl+L
 2. pwd - print working directory/your location
 - we are at home folder of user cew140424@ubuntu-CEW in the exercise
+3. wget - download a file from the site given

+Sometimes our terminal will hang because of an incomplete command.
+Hit ctrl+c to end process and start again (ctrl + c shows as ^C)